A Divine Abode on the Hills

 Your visit to Savitri Temple begins with an ascent of 650 steps or a ropeway ride to the hill�s summit, offering breathtaking views of the shimmering Pushkar Lake below.
 Inside, discover the rich mythology of Goddess Savitri and Brahma's consort, dating back to the 7th century.
 The early morning sunrise is a must-see as it casts a golden hue over the surrounding landscape.

-Known for | The temple is renowned for its spiritual significance, its stunning hilltop location, and the breathtaking views it offers. |
+Known for | The temple is known for its spiritual significance, its stunning hilltop location, and the breathtaking views it offers. |

 ---|---|

-Timings | The temple is open from 5:00 AM to 12:00 PM and 4:00 PM to 9:00 PM. |
+Timings | Open from 5:00 AM to 12:00 PM and 4:00 PM to 9:00 PM. |

 Entry Fee | There is no entry fee to visit the temple. |